ChatSecure/ChatSecure-Push-Server/docs/v3/README.md

 1. Ask user to initiate Push handshake.
 If yes, continue.
 2. Alice sends Bob `push_info`.
 3. Bob sends Alice `push_info`.

+#### Token Rotation

+Because the `white_list_token` is sent in the clear to Apple, we should have clients renegotiate and rotate tokens whenever they are able.

 ### Level 2